OpenConext-Attic/OpenConext-csa/csa-dist/src/main/docs/INSTALL.md

 This installation document only provides documentation for the Tomcat application server.

-If you already have deployed a previous version of the showroom application you must follow step 2.2a to undeploy the previous version.
+If you already have deployed a previous version of the csa application you must follow step 2.2a to undeploy the previous version.

 If you have not deployed a previous version yet, follow 2.2b instead.